-This manual elaborates on becoming and being a student here.
+This manual elaborates on the logistics of becoming and being a student here.
 Please keep in mind:

 - This manual isn't a rehash of what's on any other SCARP/UBC communication channel.
 Remember to consult the website and any other documentation you are given as a student. - While SCARP staff stand ready to offer guidance for what's still unclear, please rely on this manual, the website, and other resources so you don't have to wait for a follow-up.
 Most questions we receive are asked frequently and are answered here or on our website. - What's written here isn't necessarily true forever.
-SCARP rules, resources, and systems are updated regularly.
+SCARP practices, resources, and systems are updated regularly to give the best student experience.
 As you continue your studies, reference the website and collaborate with the Graduate Administrator to ensure you have the latest information. - While advising and guiding resources are available to you, you are at the helm of your own educational ship!
 The ultimate responsibility is yours to ensure your studies satisfy all program requirements. - Take note of SCARP events UBC's important dates throughout the year!